ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ God objects often reference a large number of distinct types, and/or unrelated methods.

 ^ Since they command so much, it's difficult to provide alternative implementations.

+^ Can of course encapsulate usage of Context into individual responsibilities.

 ---